How the Players Feel About Use of VAR at the World Cup

 Everton winger Yannick Bolasie told B/R: "I think it has worked all right so far, but I think you could argue it has slowed the games down too much.

-"I can see the benefits and I especially see it helping non-footballing people see how the game can work and why certain decisions are made.
+"I can see the benefits, and I especially see it helping non-footballing people see how the game can work and why certain decisions are made.

 "But personally I am not sure it is ready for the Premier League just yet.
 I don't see it happening in the short term."

-Premier League clubs voted against the introduction of VAR for next season, but as it continues to slowly win over critics at the World Cup, it will surely be only a matter of time before the technology is embraced by every major league.
+Premier League clubs voted against the introduction of VAR for next season, but as it continues to slowly win over critics at the World Cup, it surely will be only a matter of time before the technology is embraced by every major league.

 *Additional quotes gathered from journalists Paul Brown and Chris Hatherall in Russia.